JohnKendrick/PDielec/docs/_sources/software.rst.txt

 After a replot the cross-correlation coefficient, current frequency scaling factor, the frequency shift needed to maximise that cross-correlation coefficient, and the root mean squared error between the calculated and experimental spectra are shown.
 It is possible to apply a frequency scaling to the calculated spectrum.
 The *Replot with frequency shift* shows the calculated spectrum with the frequencies shifted by the shift calculated to maximise the cross-correlation coefficient.
 Care must be taken in comparing the calculated and experimental spectra as different y-axes are used for each.

 It is also possible to automatically adjust the Lorentzian width factors with the *Perform fitting* button.
 However experience with this option shows that it maybe better to adjust the peak heights manually by altering the sigma values.
 At the moment only 20 iterations are performed for each press of the button.
-If requested the frequency scaling factor can be adjust too.
+If requested the frequency scaling factor can be adjusted too.

 Two algorithms for performing the fitting are supported.
 Either the cross-correlation coefficient can be maximised or the root mean squared error between the spectra can be minimised.
 In the latter case the error is only calculated for signal strengths above the spectral difference threshold (which defaults to 0.05).